thiagocapuano/waves-documentation/en/waves-keeper-api/waves-keeper-api.md

 ## Sign Transaction

 This function only generates a signature for the transaction but doesn't send it to the node.
-You can you a response for self-sending to the node
+You can get a Promise object for self-sending to the node

 `signTransaction(TRANSACTION)`